YconquestY/cs-629/README.md

 } E2W deriving (Eq, FShow, Bits);
 ```

-Your machine will also necessitate 2 register file, two scoreboards and two epochs.
+Your machine will also instantiate 2 register file, two scoreboards and two epochs.

 To be able to distinguish the two threads, we do not start the two threads in the same exact state.

 We decide to follow the following convention: both threads should start at the
 same pc, but one should start with register x10 (a0) initialized to 0, while the other one to
 should start with register x10 initialized to 1.
+This should be reflected when you instantiate your register file for each thread.
+The test bench handles each path given the x10/a0 value.
+It will also associate a different stack pointer for each thread.

 Considering that a0 is the argument passed to main, it will allow us to write software in C:
 ```c
 int main(int tid) {